 Let’s start with what this post covers.
 Here are the things we’re trying to experience as part of a single day at Disneyland.

 Tiana’s Bayou Adventure Now Open.
 Tiana’s Bayou Adventure, the Splash Mountain replacement is now open.
-There are two ways to experience the ride: a virtual queue and via Lightning Lane Multi Pass.
+There are two ways to experience the ride: a regular standby queue queue and via Lightning Lane Multi Pass.
 We have a separate post discussing How to Ride Tiana’s Bayou Adventure at Disneyland.
-Once the ride drops its virtual queue and its priority for rope drop and Lightning Lane Multi Pass settle, we’ll update all our core Disneyland content more completely.

 The one ride with a Lightning Lane Single Pass.
 Rise of the Resistance is usually the most popular ride in the park and one you need to proactively plan for, including considering buying the Lightning Lane or visiting it at rope drop.
 You can plan to just “fit in in sometime” if you keep the option of buying the Lightning Lane open.
 But if the Lightning Lane sells out quickly and waits start to creep out, you’re going to have to be more deliberate into fitting it into your day.